Considering a San Antonio investment property?

 San Antonio real estate market trends

-Redfin data shows the median sale price for a single-family home in San Antonio was $280,000 in December 2021, up 17.6% year-on-year.
-Competition has slightly cooled off since the mid-2021 peak, but the sale-to-list price is still 100%, and the average home sells within 25 days.
+Redfin data shows the median sale price for a single-family home in San Antonio was $280,000 in October 2022, up 4.1% compared to last year.
+Competition has slightly cooled off since the mid-2021 peak, but the sale-to-list price is still 98.2%, and the average home sells within 30 days.

 Compared to Austin — where median prices currently sit at $600,000 — San Antonio has plenty of room to grow.
 Prices are also more accessible for new investors on a tighter budget.

-According to Zumper, rent prices are up 30% year-on-year, making it a good time to be a San Antonio landlord.
-This impressive jump is partly attributed to a recent surge in demand.
+According to Zumper, rent prices are up 6% year-on-year with a median rent at $1,199, from last year’s 30% increase, making it a good time to be a San Antonio landlord.
+This increase continues to be attributed to a recent surge in demand.

 Texans are relocating to San Antonio from other cities.
 Many out-of-state immigrants are choosing San Antonio as an affordable alternative to higher-cost Texan cities.
 And San Antonians who moved in with family during the pandemic are now looking for their own places to live.